shwestrick/shwestrick.github.io/_drafts/useful-races.md

 ## Final Thoughts

-I didn't get into the weeds of reasoning about the correctness of race conditions in this post.
-With a bit of practice, I think you will find that this is not too difficult, especially as you acquire a repertoire of familiar techniques.
+With a bit of practice, I think you will find that reasoning about race conditions isn't too difficult, especially as you acquire a repertoire of familiar techniques.
 In my experience, knowing just a few techniques is sufficient for understanding a wide variety of sophisticated, state-of-the-art parallel algorithms.
 Priority updates are a great place to get started.

 -------------
 -------------

+**Footnotes**

 [^1]: In the context of a language memory model, a *data race* is typically defined as two conflicting concurrent accesses which are not "properly synchronized" (e.g., non-atomic loads and stores, which the language semantics may allow to be reordered, optimized away, etc).
 Data races can lead to incorrect behavior due to miscompilation or lack of atomicity, and are therefore often considered undefined behavior.
 In other words, in many languages, data races are essentially bugs by definition.
 One recent exception is the OCaml memory model, which is capable of providing a reasonable semantics to programs with data races.
 See [Bounding Data Races in Space and Time](https://kcsrk.info/papers/pldi18-memory.pdf), by Stephen Dolan, KC Sivaramakrishnan, and Anil Madhavapeddy.